coalesceio/jira/README.md

 Once successfully deployed, execute the Job **JIRA__DAILY_ISSUE_FIELD_HISTORY_LOAD** against an environment.

-# How is this package maintained and can I contribute?
+# How is this pipeline maintained and can I contribute?
-## Package Maintenance
+## Pipeline Maintenance
 The Coalesce team maintaining this package _only_ maintains the latest version of the package.

 ## Contributions